avatargirase/Assignment/README.md

 Question - 2
 Describe the Scenario : Observer Pattern

  Consider a scenario where the news publisher wants to publish it's news to the different types  of subscriber as soon as the new news comes in.
-This creates a one to many relationship  between the news publisher and its subscribers and hence I am using a Observer design  pattern where the susbscriber will be notified as soon as the news is posted by the  news publisher they subscribed to.
-In this implemenation the SMS subscriber and Mail subscriber  both gets notified as soon as the news is set by the Business News Publisher.
+This creates a one to many relationship  between the news publisher and its subscribers and hence I am using a Observer design  pattern where the subscriber will be notified as soon as the news is posted by the  news publisher they subscribed to.
+In this implementation the SMS subscriber and Mail subscriber  both gets notified as soon as the news is set by the Business News Publisher.

 Advantage :
  1) Decouple an object from those that want to watch it.